Career Choice FAQs

 Some parents have very high expectations of their children.
 Yet pressuring children to enter study that doesn’t fit with their aptitude and interests can result in years of dissatisfaction and failure.

-If you are struggling with a subject at school, you’ll likely to struggle to make the entry requirements anyway.
+If you are struggling with a subject at school, you’re likely to struggle to make the entry requirements anyway.
 A compromise is often the answer; one that satisfies parents and student.
-A neutral person, such as a career counselor, can help in these discussions.
+A neutral person, such as a career counsellor, can help in these discussions.

 To make a case for a different career, you need to become informed and research the career you want to follow and collect evidence to show your parents that it will provide good outcomes.
-The New Zealand Vice Chancellors Committee puts out annual statistics on the destinations and salaries of graduates that would be useful.
+Universities New Zealand puts out annual statistics on the destinations and salaries of graduates that would be useful.
 The Department of Labour’s website also has up to date information about skill shortages in New Zealand which may help your decision making.